meraki/dashboard-api-go/client/docs/CreateDeviceLiveToolsPing201Response.md

 `func (o *CreateDeviceLiveToolsPing201Response) HasStatus() bool`

 HasStatus returns a boolean if a field has been set.

+### GetCallback

+`func (o *CreateDeviceLiveToolsPing201Response) GetCallback() CreateDeviceLiveToolsPing201ResponseCallback`

+GetCallback returns the Callback field if non-nil, zero value otherwise.

+### GetCallbackOk

+`func (o *CreateDeviceLiveToolsPing201Response) GetCallbackOk() (*CreateDeviceLiveToolsPing201ResponseCallback, bool)`

+GetCallbackOk returns a tuple with the Callback field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCallback

+`func (o *CreateDeviceLiveToolsPing201Response) SetCallback(v CreateDeviceLiveToolsPing201ResponseCallback)`

+SetCallback sets Callback field to given value.

+### HasCallback

+`func (o *CreateDeviceLiveToolsPing201Response) HasCallback() bool`

+HasCallback returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)